erichilarysmithsr/Mordor/onering/syncer.md

 }
 //This update method should only be used to set data when updates are received from the UI.
 Use Backbone.Model.set inside the event triggers.
 ```
+#### As an alternative to the above code, an extra option could be added to `Model.set`, `Model.remove` to trigger the event serverside.

+### Offline
+If the connection is ever lost, then Server data is to be synced appropriately.
+Keep track of the last timestamp.